Feeling thirsty? Here are Rome’s best juice bars to cool you down

 FB: Fratelli De Luca

-Fratelli de Luca’s provides a vegetable-heavy menu inspired by Greek flavors.
+Fratelli de Luca’s provides a vegetable-heavy menu inspired by Mediterranean flavors.
 The counter is chock-full of ingredients for guests to make their own salads.
 You can also order a simple plate of farro or couscous, a baguette with cold cuts and greens and even choose from a list of creatively topped baked potatoes with sauces such a tzatziki, hummus and eggplant.
 The service is very quick and a nice seating area is provided while meals can easily be taken to go as well.